Submitting for Governance & Site Authorisation (SSA)

-Ethical review and site assessment are two distinct processes relating to the ethical approval and institutional authorisation of research involving humans.
-They are both components of research governance.
-Research Governance is a framework through which institutions ensure that research conducted conforms to relevant institutional, jurisdictional and national standards and laws.
+Research governance is a framework through which institutions ensure that research conducted conforms to relevant institutional, jurisdictional and national standards and laws.
 Research governance addresses protection of research participants, the safety and quality of research, privacy and confidentiality, financial probity, legal and regulatory matters, risk management and monitoring arrangements and promotes good research culture and practice.

-Site-Specific Assessment is a key element of research governance, and involves the review of HREC approval (either by St Vincent’s HREC or another Certified Lead HREC), HREC approved documents, Site Specific Assessment (SSA) form, study budget, Clinical Trial Research Agreements (CTRA), insurance and indemnity arrangements.
-Research Projects undergo site specific assessment before authorisation can be granted by the Executive Director (or delegate) of the organisation.
+Site Specific Assessment (SSA)is a key element of research governance, and involves the review of HREC approval (either by St Vincent’s HREC or another Certified Lead HREC), HREC approved documents, Site Specific Assessment (SSA) form, study budget, Clinical Trial Research Agreements (CTRA), insurance and indemnity arrangements.
+Research projects undergo Site Specific Assessment before authorisation can be granted by the Executive Director (or delegate) of the organisation.

 Relevant policy documents and guidelines are also listed on the Resources for Researchers page of our website.